bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-15-FamilyUpdater.markdown

 |--------|----------|-----------|
 | The fully qualified file path of a family file | The file name, including file extension, of a family file. | The omni class code of a family. |

-For a description on omni class codes refer [here](http://www.omniclass.org/) To change or set the omni class code just update the cell in the omni class column with the code required.
+For a description on omni class codes refer [here](http://www.omniclass.org/).
+To change or set the omni class code, just update the cell in the omni class column with the code required.

 ### <a id="FamParaValuebyTypeLog"></a> Parameter Value by Type Log